mokjunneng/WhatTilesMr.Wolf/README.md

 * Vibration alert when player makes a penalty

 ## Test Plan
-**For more details in the way the test plans were executed, please read the final report found in the github repo** We have developed 2 different test plan, one for physical testing and another for software testing.
+**For more details in the way the test plans were executed, please read the final report found in the github repo** <br /> We have developed 2 different test plan, one for physical testing and another for software testing.
 They are as followed: <br />

 **Physical Test** <br />